JulioGmz89/juliogmz89.github.io/content/about/_index.md

 	{{< /button >}}
 </div>

 Hi!
-I'm **Julio César Gómez González**, a passionate Software Engineer and game developer based in Mexico.
+I'm **Julio César Gómez**, a passionate Software Engineer and game developer.
 I graduated with a B.S. in Computer Science and Technology from Tecnológico de Monterrey, where I also completed a minor in Video Game Design for Engineering.

 Currently, I work as a full stack developer at Tata Consultancy Services, specializing in .NET applications and Oracle Database infrastructure.
 My professional journey has given me a strong foundation in enterprise software.